osoner/countly-documentation/reference/features.md

 #Countly Features

 This page gives a list of current Countly features.
 This is a live page, and will be updated as more features drop in.
+For a comparison between Community, Cloud and Enterprise Editions, see [comparison table](/products/editions/compare)

 ##1.
 General features